-Due to the ongoing COVID19 Pandemic we are continuously trying to manage our appointment system for the safety of our patients and staff
+We are continuously trying to manage our appointment system for the safety of our patients and staff

-We are changing the need to call at 8am to book an appointment on the day – unless it is urgent for that day then you will still require to call in at 8am but for anything non urgent please telephone the practice to arrange a pre booked telephone consultation.
+We are changing the need to call at 8am to book an appointment on the day – unless it is urgent for that day then you will still require to call in at 8am but for anything non urgent please telephone the practice to arrange a pre booked telephone consultation or face to face appointment.
 Our receptionists will ask you questions regarding your symptoms.
 They will take details of your symptoms to support the GP’s preparation for your consultation.
 This is also to ensure you are booked in with the most appropriate person, and to allow the clinicians to prioritise their calls.
 All Practice staff are bound by the same confidentiality agreement; please assist our team to ensure the best outcome.

 If following a telephone consultation, the GP feels you require an appointment in person, the GP will issue you with an appointment to attend the practice.

 If you are invited to the surgery for a Face to Face consultation, we would kindly ask that you attend the appointment on time, alone (where possible), wearing a face mask, and maintain a physical distancing.
 Please DO NOT attend the surgery if you are displaying symptoms of COVID-19 (such as cough, fever, loss of taste/smell), if you are self isolating or in quarantine, or if you are awaiting a COVID test result.

 open 8am – 6pm

 Reception staff may direct the patient to other services who can help, eye problems - optician or pharmacy.
 Please see below guidance on what can be seen by the pharmacist.